 - ½ teaspoon salt

-- ¼ cup additional mix-in's such as cheeses, craisins, chopped sun dried tomatoes, etc. I used parmesan cheese in the pictured crackers
+- ¼ cup additional mix-in's such as cheeses, craisins, chopped sun dried tomatoes, etc. I used Parmesan cheese

-- 2 tablespoon milk (+ an additional 1 to 2 tbsp. if needed, just enough to get the dough to roll into a ball) For dairy-free, use a neutral plant based milk such as almond
+- 2 tablespoon milk (+ an additional 1 to 2 tablespoon if needed, just enough to get the dough to come together) For dairy-free, use a neutral plant-based milk such as almond

 - 3 tablespoon olive oil for brushing the top of the crackers